Uniswap/docs/docs/V3/concepts/oracle.md

 The tick accumulator stores the cumulative sum of the in range tick at the time of the observation, the data is append only and continuously grows for the life of the pair.

-When called, it returns how much in-range ticks is available at the time of the observation, expressed by the delta between the most recent and second most recent observation.
-The caller must calculate the delta themselves in order to retrive the in range liquidity at the desired time.
+When called, it returns the in-range tick available at the time of the observation, expressed by the delta between the most recent and second most recent observation.
+The caller must calculate the delta themselves in order to retrive the active tick at the time of the observation.

 ## Liquidity Accumulator